Is Philosophy Stupid?

 New advances in conceptual understanding are accumulated in philosophy every year, new knowledge regarding Distinctions / Possibilities / Meaning & Implications, and Exposing Assumptions.
 And these advances have had real-world impact, for example on legal decisions that affect the whole of America and the course of human political and legal history, like Roe v.
 Wade and Kitzmiller v.
 Dover.

-Less obvious examples of progress in philosophy include all the philosophy that gets cleverly labeled something else to hide what it really is, like scientific speculation and theorizing (Quantum Theory, Cosmological Theory [e.g. Ekpyriotic Big Bang Theory], Superstring Theory, Quantum Loop Gravity Theory) and mathematical theorems & discoveries (discoveries in concept-space).
+Less obvious examples of this kind of progress in philosophy include all the philosophy that gets cleverly labeled something else to hide what it really is, like scientific speculation and theorizing (Quantum Theory, Cosmological Theory [e.g. Ekpyriotic Big Bang Theory], Superstring Theory, Quantum Loop Gravity Theory), which are discoveries in a factually constrained concept-space, and mathematical theorems & discoveries, which are discoveries in open concept-space.

 ...and on top of all that, are all the advances in philosophy regarding "Facts Most Probable" (remember atheism?
 And the frontiers of probabilistic discovery now are naturalism and physicalism, which is an advance on the mere conclusion of atheism).